Our simple safety device to keep people with dementia or autism safe at home

-Our locking cooker valve helps vulnerable customers retain their independence at home and provides reassurance to family, friends and carers.
+Our locking cooker valve can help people with dementia or autism retain their independence at home and provides reassurance to friends, family and carers.

-The simple safety device is fitted to existing gas cooker pipework.
+We fit the simple safety device, for free, to your existing gas cooker pipework.
 When the valve is locked, the gas supply to the cooker is stopped.
-This eliminates the risk of the cooker being unintentionally turned on or left on, and gives peace of mind to the carer or relative that the cooker can’t be used when they leave the house or the room.
-The carer or relative can easily turn the valve on using the key when the cooker is required, enabling the vulnerable person to continue to use their gas cooker safely.
+This eliminates the risk of the cooker being unintentionally turned on or left on, and gives peace of mind to carers or relatives that the cooker can’t be used when they leave the house or the room.
+The carer or relative can easily turn the valve on using the key when the cooker is required, enabling the household to continue to use their gas cooker safely.

 Since our pilot project began in 2015, our engineers have fitted locking cooker valves in homes across Scotland and the south of England.
 We work with community safeguarding groups including social services, occupational therapists and emergency services to identify customers who could benefit from the safety device.

-We’ve now partnered with the other UK gas distribution networks - Cadent (formally known as National Grid), Northern Gas Networks and Wales & West Utilities - to offer this free service nationwide.
+We’ve now partnered with the other UK gas distribution networks - Cadent, Northern Gas Networks and Wales & West Utilities - to offer this free service nationwide.
 We provide this free service regardless of your gas supplier.
-You don’t need to change energy supplier or inform your supplier of the device.
+You don’t need to change energy supplier or inform your supplier that the device has been fitted.

 If you think you or someone you know would benefit from having a locking cooker valve installed its quick and easy to apply.

 If you live in the south of England or in Scotland you can complete an application by clicking on the link below.